 And in the tangled lanes of Prague, a young art student is about to be caught up in a brutal otherwordly war.

 Meet Karou.
 She fills her sketchbooks with monsters that may or may not be real; she’s prone to disappearing on mysterious “errands”; she speaks many languages–not all of them human; and her bright blue hair actually grows out of her head that color.
 Who is she?
 That is the question that haunts her, and she’s about to find out.
-Read the rest of this entry
+Continue reading “Recently Read: Daughter of Smoke and Bone by Laini Taylor”

 What’s Your Number? suffers from a stupid title, some awful trailers, and release timing that forced it to live in the shadow of a much worse movie that people keep saying is great.
 Here’s the twist, it’s actually a good movie with relatable characters, some adorable moments, better realism, and a plot that doesn’t require its character to become deplorable assholes or mind-numbing idiots in the process.

 Now, it’s not changing the world of rom-coms or winning any awards.
 But it’s a lot better than the trailers and title imply.
 It has some good comedy, a decent plot progression and resolution, and Anna Faris is really great comedienne, which is one thing that even the reviews that pan this movie acknowledge.
 Chris Evans as her co-star is adorable and enjoyable as well.
 And while I think this movie stands up on its own, it’s impossible to not compare it to Bridesmaids for a few reasons: the aforementioned timing of its release, everyone else does, and they do legitimately have similar plotlines.
 So here’s my breakdown on why I think WYN is not only a good movie, but why it’s better than Bridesmaids by a long shot.
 Some spoilers may happen, but let’s be honest, you all know how this movie ends already.
-Read the rest of this entry
+Continue reading “What’s Your Number Is a Pretty Good Movie”

 It’s been a sparse summer for posting, but a decent one for reading!
 So here’s a shot at a new series of posts on books I’ve recently read and my thoughts on them.
 I’ll try to stay away from spoilers, but it’s possible a few small ones may slip in, so be forewarned!
 Doing these is somewhat inspired by a blog I recently found called Young Adult Fiction and Whiskey Sours.
 Being a fan of both of those things, it was no surprise that I found the blog enjoyable, too!
 Check it out if you’re also a fan.

 Summer of 2012 has been a YA fantasy-heavy summer for me.
 I blew threw the three novels in the Hex Hall series by Rachel Hawkins.
 The first book, of the same title, starts us of meeting Sophie Mercer, a sixteen-year-old witch being shipped off to boarding school for supernaturals (or Prodigium, as they call it) who have trouble staying under the radar.
 On an island off the coast of Georgia, snarky Sophie’s journey starts off feeling very been there, done that.
 Young magically-inclined kid goes off to magic school and hijinx ensue, hmm, I’ve heard this one before… but, thankfully, it gets better.
-Read the rest of this entry
+Continue reading “Recently Read: The Hex Hall Series by Rachel Hawkins”

 Last night, Brandon and I happened to catch an episode of the new TBS sitcom called “Men at Work.”
 You may recognize the name from the absolutely relentness plugging that’s been going on for the show.
 It wasn’t a show we